ballerina-attic/stream-processing/README.md

     stream<RequestCount> requestCountStream;

     //Whenever the `requestCountStream` stream receives an event from the streaming rules defined in the `forever` block,
-    //the `printRequestCount` function is invoked.
+    //the `alertRequestCount` function is invoked.
-    requestCountStream.subscribe(printRequestCount);
+    requestCountStream.subscribe(alertRequestCount);

     //Gather all the events that are coming to requestStream for ten seconds, group them by the host, count the number
     //of requests per host, and check if the count is more than ten.
 If yes, publish the output (host and the count) to